Stack Overflow Feed Widget for Website. No-code - Poper

 Business

-• API access
+• White-label (add-on) & API access

-Guide · 5 min read
+Guide · 3 min read

 The complete guide to embedding Stack Overflow on your website

 Stack Overflow remains the dominant developer Q&A site even after a decade of new entrants.
 Founded in 2008 by Joel Spolsky and Jeff Atwood, acquired by South African investment giant Prosus in 2021 for $1.8 billion, and challenged by ChatGPT after 2022, the site still hosts more than 24 million programming questions and 35 million answers.
 For senior engineers, consultants, technical writers, and dev advocates, a Stack Overflow reputation is one of the few publicly verifiable proofs of deep, hard-earned expertise.
 Embedding that reputation directly on a personal site or consulting page turns a number on stackoverflow.com into a live trust signal on your own domain.
-This guide covers what actually matters in 2026: the Stack Exchange API v2.3 quotas, the reputation and badge system, the tag economy, the Prosus era, the OverflowAI launch, the post-ChatGPT traffic decline, and how to choose a stack overflow feed widget that survives rate limits and stays Lighthouse-clean.
+This guide covers what actually matters in 2026: the Stack Exchange API v2.3 quotas, the reputation and badge system, the Prosus era, the OverflowAI launch, the post-ChatGPT traffic decline, and how to choose a stack overflow feed widget that survives rate limits and stays performance-conscious.

 01